Hallmarks of aging

 An increasing number of studies suggest the presence of a “metabolic clock” that controls aging.
 This clock involves the accumulation of metabolic alterations and a decline in metabolic homeostasis and biological fitness.
 The key to tackling aging and promoting longevity lies in targeting the underlying age mechanisms.

-The Hallmarks of Aging is a way of categorising these underlying age mechanisms; a set of nine biological processes that are thought to contribute to the overall process of aging, the hallmarks were first proposed in 2013, and they have since become a widely-accepted framework for understanding the molecular basis of aging.
+The Hallmarks of Aging is a way of categorising these underlying age mechanisms; a set of biological processes that are thought to contribute to the overall process of aging, the hallmarks were first proposed in 2013, and they have since become a widely-accepted framework for understanding the molecular basis of aging.

 The hallmarks of aging are determined mainly by our genetics, but environmental factors can cause or exacerbate them also.
 Each hallmark contributes to the damage that occurs and accumulates with age and is ultimately responsible for age-associated pathologies.
 The hallmarks of aging determine the difference between chronological age (how many years since you were born) and biological age (how the aging process has affected your body’s physical and mental functions and appearance, in short, a time-dependent decline).

-Understanding the molecular basis of aging and the role of these nine hallmarks is important for the development of therapies to promote healthy aging and extend lifespan.
+Understanding the molecular basis of aging and the role of these twelve hallmarks is important for the development of therapies to promote healthy aging and extend lifespan.
 Research into interventions that target these hallmarks, such as calorie restriction and certain dietary interventions, is an active area of investigation.